Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 2. Extension waits are bounded.

    RNG and export sidecar convergence may wait briefly inside establish, but they must not block ledger close indefinitely.
-If RNG cannot establish a safe non-zero entropy value, it injects the deterministic zero-entropy path.
+If RNG cannot establish quorum-aligned validator entropy, it injects the deterministic Tier 3 fallback digest (labeled `consensus_fallback`, count 0).
 If export signatures cannot converge, export retries or expires according to transaction rules.

 3. Safety is in validation; extension logic is deliberation.